1mpossible-code/ChromaCare/README.md

 From this point, the collected RGB values are evaluated in respect to what RGB values are easily visualized/distinguishable for CVD persons.
 Through these comparisons a color-blind accessibility grade is given out of 10, and is displayed amongst all the colors listed on the website through ChromaCare's application.

+# Hackathon

+This is a project made during Hack NYU hackathon!